zedstarr/PsiPi/README.md

 ![Tweeting in action on MC400](https://zedstarr.files.wordpress.com/2021/09/screen2021-09-21-152350.png)

 # PsiPi
-Some Pi shell scripts and Psion OPL to link the Psion MC400 to the internet via a Raspberry Pi and enable simple email/tweet sending and image conversion.
+Some Pi shell scripts and Psion OPL to link the Psion MC400 to "the internet" via a Raspberry Pi and enable simple email/tweet sending and image conversion.

 see http://bit.ly/MC400cxf for more details